Fish and Wildlife Warden Career: Hiring FAQ

 Why does the hiring process take so long?

 State law mandates that the examination process for peace officers include drug screening, physical, psychological, and medical examinations as well as thorough background investigations.
-A substantial amount of time is required to gather and evaluate the information, to follow up on missing or incomplete data, to conduct the various components of the examination, and to provide time for protests and appeals, etc. An average background investigation takes 3-4 weeks to complete, but many take much longer.
+A substantial amount of time is required to gather and evaluate the information, to follow up on missing or incomplete data, to conduct the various components of the examination, and etc.

 Is there an accelerated testing process available for candidates in the military or who are from out of state?